Replace or improve habitat for bats around roads/railways

 Number of studies: 0

 There is evidence that the effect of a road on bat diversity is reduced in better quality bat habitat (Berthinussen & Altringham 2012).
-Replacing lost habitat and improving habitat quality (for example by planting trees, hedges, woodland or creating wetlands) around roads may reduce the negative impact on bats.
+Replacing lost habitat and improving habitat quality (for example by planting trees, hedges, woodland or creating wetlands) around roads or railways may reduce the negative impact on bats.